top of page

 Daffodils are one of the last non-native plants I still let grow in my yard.
 Their spring cheer helps make my yard more relatable until I find a native alternative that blooms at the same time.

-Signs from various organization including Atlanta Audubon (now Georgia Audubon), National Wildlife Federation and Georgian Native Plant explain the intentionality of my naturalized yard.
+Signs from various organization including Atlanta Audubon (now Birds Georgia), National Wildlife Federation and Georgian Native Plant explain the intentionality of my naturalized yard.

 There are hundreds of reasons to post a yard certification sign and the top ones include: